-Home insurance for damage caused by your neighbours
+Does home insurance cover damage caused by neighbours?

 Key takeaways

-If a neighbour causes damage to your property, it’s important to document what happens and gather evidence
+If a neighbour causes damage to your property, it’s important to document what happens and gather evidence.

-Try to discuss the issue with them directly or via mediation - and if this fails, consider claiming on your home insurance
+Try to discuss the issue with them directly or via mediation - and if this fails, consider claiming on your home insurance.

 Am I covered for damage to my property caused by my neighbours

-Whether or not your home insurance covers damage caused by neighbours depends on the type of damage caused.
 If you have accidental damage cover as part of your home insurance, this should cover damage caused by your neighbours accidentally too - like a ball breaking a window.

 What if the damage was deliberate?